-A Property Owners Association (POA) shall be established for the maintenance of common areas, including such improvements as on-site landscape areas and parking and drive aisles within Ontario Ranch Business Park.
-It is anticipated that improvements maintained by the POA will include the following:
+A Property Owners Association (POA) may be established for the maintenance of common areas, including such improvements as on-site landscape areas and parking and drive aisles within South Ontario Logistics Center.
+It is anticipated that improvements maintained by the POA would include the following:

 - 1. Driveways; - 2.
-On-site open spaces, on-site landscape areas, common areas, parking lots, and walkways; - 3.
-Landscaping within setback/landscape buffer areas along Sultana Avenue; - 4.
+On-site open spaces, landscape areas, common areas, parking lots, and walkways; - 3.
+Landscaping within setback/landscape buffer areas along Bon View Avenue; - 4.
 NPDES facilities within landscape setbacks and on-site common areas; - 5.
-Property identification signage and architectural elements located within the landscaped buffer; - 6.
+Property identification signage and architectural elements located within the landscape buffer; - 6.
 Fencing and walls, including graffiti removal; and - 7.
-Water, sewer, recycled water facilities and storm drainage facilities located on-site shall be constructed by the developer are considered privately owned and maintained by property owners or Property Owners Association however the Property Owners Association shall maintain permanent on-site water quality basins, trenches, swales and biotreatment filters required by the San Bernardino County MS4 Permit and Water Quality Management Plan.
+Water, sewer, recycled water facilities and storm drainage facilities located on-site and constructed by the developer are considered privately owned and to be maintained by the property owners or the Property Owner Associations.
+The Property Owners Association(s) shall maintain permanent on-site water quality basins, trenches, swales and biotreatment filters required by the San Bernardino County MS4 Permit and Water Quality Management Plan.

-Area of Responsibility City or Special District Property Owners Association Utility Master Planned Roadways: Euclid Avenue, Eucalyptus Avenue, Merrill Avenue, Sultana Avenue and Campus Avenue Curb-to-curb improvements ◆ Behind the curb improvements - landscaping within the public right-of- way (parkways), sidewalks and neighborhood edge ♦ Other Improvements Traffic Signals and Traffic Control Signs on public streets ◆ Streetlights in the public right-of-way ◆ Drive aisles ◆ On-site parking areas ♦ Common open space ♦ Landscaping within setback/landscape buffer areas (Sultana Ave) ♦ Monument signage ◆ Walls and fences • Stormwater drainage/water quality control facilities within the curb-to-curb area of public streets • Stormwater drainage/water quality control facilities behind the curb ♦ Water, recycled water, and sewer infrastructure in the public right-of-way ♦ Dry utilities: electricity, natural gas, communication systems ♦
+Area of Responsibility City or Special District Property Owners or POA Utility

+Master Planned Roadways: Grove Avenue, Eucalyptus Avenue, Merrill Avenue and Bon View Avenue

+Curb-to-curb improvements

+Bon View- landscaping within the public right-of-way (parkways)

+Behind the curb improvements - landscaping within the public right-of-way (parkways) and sidewalks and neighborhood edge

+Other Improvements

+Traffic Signals and Traffic Control Signs on public streets

+Street lights in the public right-of-way

+Drive aisles

+On-site parking areas

+Common open space

+Landscaping within setback/landscape buffer areas

+Monument signage